 Some would immediately say Yes! to putting an unsubscribe link.
 Some would say No… The answer to this is more complex than it may seem, so whatever your first answer was, you may want to check this article for a non-radical but rather a common-sense approach to an opt-out in cold email.

 We’ve got 2018.
 It’s been 7 years since the publication of Predictable Revenue.
 Whereas the basic presumptions about sales and growth made in the book are still valid, outbound messaging has changed a lot over the years.
 What used to work fine for email outreach in 2011, probably won’t work as well nowadays.

 If you feel like outbound lead generation and proactive selling are not working for you as well as they are praised to be working, you should catch up with the ongoing changes taking place in outbound sales.
 Here’s what to pay attention to in your cold outreach to make it work in 2018.

 Today we’ve got the first prospect list building tool review in 2018, but it’s the 10th one in the series we’ve been running on Woodpecker blog for a while.
-This time I’ve interviewed Piotr Zaniewicz – the founder and CEO of RightHello, B2B outbound lead gen company that has just launched their list building application available as a separate service.
-Read more about how RightHello can fit into your outbound workflow.
+This time I’ve interviewed Joanna Jachuła – the CEO of Leadonardo, B2B outbound lead gen company that has just launched their list building application.
+Read more about how Leadonardo can fit into your outbound workflow.

 What do you think is the first thing you need to start sending emails?
 Good copy.
 Sure, but even before that.
 A list of prospects.
 Obviously, but before that.
 It may seem kind of confusing and not so obvious, as the thing you need first is actually at the end of your email.
 It’s a signature.